rk2900/DLF/README.md

 ## Deep Landscape Forecasting for Real-time Bidding Advertising
-This is the implementation for our KDD 2019 paper "Deep Landscape Forecasting for Real-time Bidding Advertising".
+This is the implementation for our KDD 2019 paper "[Deep Landscape Forecasting for Real-time Bidding Advertising](https://arxiv.org/abs/1905.03028)".

+The preprint version of the paper has been published on Arxiv: https://arxiv.org/abs/1905.03028.

 If you have any problems, please feel free to contact the authors [Kan Ren](http://saying.ren), [Jiarui Qin](http://apex.sjtu.edu.cn/members/qinjr) and [Lei Zheng](mailto:zhenglei2016@sjtu.edu.cn).